 The Licensing Authority is aware that the mandatory and default conditions imposed by the Gambling Commission will normally be sufficient to regulate gambling premises.
-In exceptional cases where there are specific risks or problems associated with a particular locality, specific premises or class of premises, the Authority may consider attaching individual conditions related to the licensing objectives, where there is evidence of a specific risk.
+In exceptional cases where there are specific risks or problems associated with a particular locality, specific premises or class of premises, the Authority may consider attaching individual conditions related to the licensing objectives.